It’s no surprise you’ve got a seat on one of the biggest airlines in Europe… But what about your bags?

 Each passenger that pays for a checked baggage can bring a maximum of 23 kg with dimensions up to 275 cm (length + width + height).
 You can buy extra weight in 3kgs units, up to a maximum of 32kg per bag.
 You can check more than one bag as hold luggage as long as the total weight does not exceed 23 kg.
 If you’re travelling with another person or group on the same flight and booking, you can pool your total weight allowance.

 easyJet excess baggage fees only apply to online bookings and are done in $15/13,50€/£12 per 3 kg increments up to 32 kg.
 If you haven’t booked online, extra weight is charged at $15/13,50€/£12 per kilo at the airport.

 It is recommended not to exceed 23 kg per bag though you’re permitted to carry up to a 32 kg maximum.

-As always sports equipment can be carried as checked luggage at an additional cost.
+Passengers can take sports equipment as checked luggage at an additional cost.